amyinorbit/amyinorbit.github.io/_posts/2017-09-29-bfr-problems.md

    supposed to convince everyone that there was indeed a plan to fund BFR/ITS.
 Yet, it was very
    vague: we know BFR is supposed to cost less per launches than Falcon&nbsp;1, but how much exactly?
 And if it does, how many launches per vehicles are required to get to that point?
-This is important, because it's hard to compare cold hart costs between expandable launchers and one that can potentially be reused tens of times.
+This is important, because it's hard to compare cold hard costs between expandable launchers and one that can potentially be reused tens of times.
 It seems obvious that to reach less than $6M per launch, each vehicle needs to launch a lot -- I'm willing to bet that the material cost for building a single booster and spaceship alone are far, far higher than that.